 Top Heat Players to Watch vs. the Knicks - Eastern Conference Semifinals Game 3

-Saturday's 3:30 PM ET matchup between the Miami Heat (44-38) and the New York Knicks (47-35) at FTX Arena features the Heat's Bam Adebayo and the Knicks' Jalen Brunson as players to watch.
+Bam Adebayo is one of the players to watch on Saturday at 3:30 PM ET, when the Miami Heat (44-38) take on the New York Knicks (47-35) at FTX Arena.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup, which you can watch on ABC with a seven-day free trial to Fubo!